 Once the future is predicted, the next question is what can we do about it.
 Prescriptive analytics provides recommendations on what to do based on predictions and what has occurred in the past.

 This analytical approach can be highly beneficial for organizations with peak or busy seasons.
 A retailer will want to know how many people to staff during the holidays.
 Or a park might need to know how many to staff during the summer months.
-Prescriptive analytics could even help determine how to properly onboard a new hire base on their skills and strengths.
+Prescriptive analytics could even help determine how to properly onboard a new hire, based on their skills and strengths, and across the employee life cycle.

 How HR can get to strategic analytics

 All three analytics can change the way HR functions, but only if they have the time.
 Multiple systems where data can not be easily linked with unique identifiers will make any HR analytics a cumbersome process.
-HR generalists or managers may not have the time or expertise to devote to higher level analytics.
+HR generalists or managers may not have the time or expertise to devote to higher-level analytics without full-time HR analysts.
 If your HR is lucky and has an analyst, they can’t be swamped with basic descriptive analytical requests.
-Systems and automation can help though.
-HR systems are capable of automatically creating reports and HR dashboards make it even easier.
+Systems and HR data automation can help though.
+HR systems are capable of automatically creating reports and HR dashboard software like Employee Cycle makes it even easier and is packed with features.